andferrari/PAINTER.jl/doc/source/variables.rst

   * an Array containing the object,
   * and Array containing the complex visibilities.

-  Default: centered dirac for all wavelengths.
+  Default: centered Dirac functions at all wavelengths.

 **ADMM algorithm parameters:**